luisrrv/chat2me/README.md

 - Public chat widget for anonymous visitors (no LINE login required)
 - Messages are pushed to my personal LINE via Messaging API
 - Replies from my LINE app are pushed back to the visitor’s browser
-- LINE Notify alerts me of new messages instantly
 - Real-time WebSocket communication (no polling)
 - Minimal in-memory message storage: only the **last 10 messages per visitor**
 - Modern lightweight frontend UI with Tailwind CSS (iOS/macOS look)